DTN Midday Livestock Comments 08/01 12:00

-Lean hog contracts are moderately lower near the noon hour, checked by
+Live and feeder contracts are sharply lower near the noon hour, pressured by

 By John Harrington

 Light trade volume is evident in several areas of cattle feeding country at

 midday.
 Dressed prices in parts of the North are near steady at $258.
 Live

 sales in Kansas have been reported at $163, steady/firm with last week's